AlexeiSharovBaltimore/ART-TF/README.md

 5. output2targets.pl

-Syntax: output2targets.pl TF_regulated_targets_EPFP03_add_far.txt TF_regul_targets_add_far.txt -ind indirect_list_new.txt
+Syntax: output2targets.pl TF_regulated_targets_EPFP03_add_far.txt TF_regul_targets_add_far.txt -ind indirect_list.txt

+Syntax: output2targets.pl TF_regulated_targets_EPFP03_add_near.txt TF_regul_targets_add_near.txt -ind indirect_list.txt

 Perl script to extract gene sets of regulated gene targets from output files with regulated gene targets (see step #3) downloaded from ExAtlas and named "TF_regulated_targets_EPFP03_add_far.txt" (for enhancers).
-Option " -ind indirect_list_new.txt" is needed to supply the program with a file that specifies acceptable surrogate TFs.
+Option " -ind indirect_list.txt" is needed to supply the program with a file that specifies acceptable surrogate TFs.
 Output file TF_regul_targets_add_far.txt specifies gene symbols for regulated target genes generated from individual ChIP-seq experiments and one attribute: EPFP (expected proportion of false positives).

-6. target_overlap.pl
+6. target_overlap_v2.pl

-Syntax: target_overlap.pl TF_regul_targets_add_far2021.txt target_overlap_add_far.txt
+Syntax: target_overlap.pl TF_regul_targets_add_far.txt ndata_chip.txt target_overlap_add_far.txt

-Syntax: target_overlap.pl TF_regul_targets_add_far2021.txt TF_regul_targets_add_far_combined.txt -g
+Syntax: target_overlap.pl TF_regul_targets_add_far.txt ndata_chip.txt TF_regul_targets_add_far_combined.txt -g

+Syntax: target_overlap.pl TF_regul_targets_add_near.txt ndata_chip.txt target_overlap_add_near.txt

+Syntax: target_overlap.pl TF_regul_targets_add_nrar.txt ndata_chip.txt TF_regul_targets_add_near_combined.txt -g

 Perl script to count overlapping regulated gene targets for pairs of gene sets obtained from different ChIP-seq experiments with the same TF gene.
+Input file TF_regul_targets_add_far.txt is generated at step 5; it is a list of genesets of reguilated targets of TFs.
+Second input file ndata_chip.txt is a text tab-delimited file with three
+columns: TF symbol, Ndata_all, and Ndata_direct.
+Ndata_all is the total number of ChIP-seq data that successfully yielded some regulated targets for a TF; Ndata_direct is the number of non-surrogate ChIP-seq data (i.e., direct) that yielded some regulated targets for a TF.

 If option "-g" is added at the end, then the program generates combined gene sets of regulated target genes from multiple ChIP-seq experiments with the same TF gene.
-For each TF, 4 gene sets can be
+For each TF, up to 4 gene sets can be
 generated: upregulated direct targets, downregulated direct targets, upregulated indirect targets, and downregulated indirect targets.
-Two attributes are: smallest EPFP among ChIP-seq data sets, and the number of ChIP-seq data sets that support each regulated target gene.
-If 3 or more ChIP-seq data sets are available for a TF, then regulated target genes suported by a signle ChIUP-seq data set are not included into a combined gene set of regulated targets.
+Two attributes for target genes are generated: smallest EPFP among ChIP-seq data sets, and the number of ChIP-seq data sets that support each regulated target gene.
+If 3 or more ChIP-seq data sets are available for a TF, then regulated target genes suported by a signle ChIP-seq data set are not included into a combined gene set of regulated targets.

 7. compare_indirect_direct.pl

-Syntax: compare_indirect_direct.pl target_overlap_add_far2021.txt freq_indirect_direct_far2021.txt
+Syntax: compare_indirect_direct.pl target_overlap_add_far.txt freq_indirect_direct_far.txt

 Perl script to compare the quality of direct and indirect regulated targets.
 The significance of overlap between sets of direct and indirect regulated targets for the same TF was quantified by the hyporgeometric test (z-value).
 The